Media serves as the umbrella organization over student-run media outlets at the

-B. In conjunction with the leaders of the media outlet, the Media Adviser is charged with oversight of the day-to-day operations of the Center for Student Media, as well as assisting and advising the staff of the student media outlets as needed.
+B. In conjunction with the leaders of the media outlet, the Media Adviser is charged with oversight of the day-to-day operations of Spinnaker Media, as well as assisting and advising the staff of the student media outlets as needed.
 Assisting and advising does not include the right to dictate or to punish for editorial content.

-D. As head of the Center for Student Media, the Media Adviser reports to a designated individual within Student Affairs.
+D. As head of Spinnaker Media, the Media Adviser reports to a designated individual within Student Affairs.

-A. The bylaws of the Center for Student Media are reviewed yearly by the Board.
-These bylaws may be altered, amended or repealed by a majority vote of members of the Board in attendance and voting at any regular or special meeting, so long as notice of the proposed amendment or repeal is provided in the meeting notice.
+A. The bylaws of Spinnaker Media are reviewed yearly by the Board.
+These bylaws may be altered, amended or repealed by a quorum vote of the Board in attendance and voting at any regular or special meeting, so long as notice of the proposed amendment or repeal is provided in the meeting notice.

 B. Final approval of amendments to the bylaws rests with the Chief Student Affairs Officer.

-A. The mission of the Spinnaker, Spinnaker Digital, Osprey Radio and Osprey TV is to inform, to educate, to entertain and to lead their readers, listeners and viewers, who at the University of North Florida include undergraduate and graduate students, full-time and adjunct faculty, administrators, support personnel, visitors and the Jacksonville community.
-The mission of the Spinnaker, Spinnaker Digital, Osprey Radio and Osprey TV is divided into three main areas:
+A. The mission of the media outlets is to inform, to educate, to entertain and to lead the audience, who at the University of North Florida include undergraduate and graduate students, full-time and adjunct faculty, administrators, support personnel and visitors.
+The mission of the outlets is divided into three main areas:

 1. To serve the campus community as a forum for accurate, fair and comprehensive news, entertainment and information.
 This includes the expression of public opinion, which state and federal courts consistently have found to be constitutionally protected, especially in public universities such as the University of North Florida.